action ohs consulting chain of responsibility blog post legal obligations

 • How should the truck and trailer be maintained?

-• How will unusual shaped loads be secured and carried?
+• How will unusually shaped loads be secured and carried?

-In Summary – The above Chain of Responsibility changes present opportunities for organisations to manage CoR in exactly the same way that they manage other workplace risks.
-A proactive approach to managing your CoR obligations should include:
+These Chain of Responsibility changes let organisations manage CoR like other workplace risks.
+A proactive approach should include:

-1. Identifying work areas in which your organisation influences and/or controls safety across the supply chain.
+1. Identify work areas where your organization influences or controls safety across the supply chain.

-2. Undertaking a gap analysis to determine where your gaps are and what you need to develop/ implement to ensure compliance with the new CoR rules.
+2. Conduct a gap analysis to identify where you need to develop or implement to comply with new CoR rules.

-2. Ensuring that the CoR requirements are understood and supported across all levels, in particular by the leadership teams at the Executive Officer level.
+2. Ensure CoR requirements are understood and supported across all levels, especially by executive leadership teams.

-Such testing should be planned for and evidence of completion documented.
+5. Plan testing and document completion evidence.
 Testing may include:

 • Internal or External Audits/Reviews,